 - Take your tour in the first few days of your trip if you can.
 You’ll get a better feel for the city, culture, local area and the places that you’ll want to return to in the following days.

-I want that local perspective wherever I go.
+The tour lets you see the food stands, small shops, cafes and squares where the locals go.
+I really look for that local perspective wherever I go.
 I want to dive into the destination and its culture.
 And I want to travel like a local, especially in Paris.